-Below are Cluster Leaders, Steering Committee and Advisory Board members.
+Below are Cluster Leaders, Executive Committee, and Advisory Committee members.

 Dr. Upmanu Lall is the Director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering at Columbia University.
 He has broad interests in hydrology, climate dynamics, water resource systems analysis, risk management and sustainability.
 Dr. Lall has pioneered the application of techniques from nonlinear dynamical systems, nonparametric methods of function estimation and their application to spatio-temporal dynamical systems, Hierarchical Bayesian models, systems optimization and simulation and the study of multi-scale climate variability and change as an integral component of hydrologic systems.
 He has published in journals that focus on hydrology, water resources, climate, physics, applied mathematics and statistics, development, policy, and management science.
 He has been engaged in high level public and scientific discussion through the media, the World Economic Forum, and with governments, foundations, development banks, and corporations interested in sustainability.
 He has served on several national and international panels.
 He was one of the originators of the Consortium of Universities for the Advancement of Hydrologic Science, and is currently the President of the Natural Hazards Focus Group of the American Geophysical Union.

-Upmanu Lall serves as an Advisory Board Member.
+Upmanu Lall serves as an Advisory Committee Member.

 Stuart Firestein and his colleagues at the Department of Biological Sciences study the vertebrate olfactory system, possibly the best chemical detector on the face of the planet.
 His laboratory seeks to answer the fundamental human question: How do I smell?
 Dedicated to promoting the accessibility of science to a public audience, Dr. Firestein seeks to reach broader audiences through nonscientific writing, public appearances, and his support of science in the arts.
 He also serves as an advisor for the Alfred P. Sloan Foundation’s program for the Public Understanding of Science.
 Recently he was awarded the 2011 Lenfest Distinguished Columbia Faculty Award for excellence in scholarship and teaching.
 His book on the workings of science for a general audience, Ignorance: How it Drives Science (Oxford, 2012) has received esteemed praise from the public and critics and has even become integrated into the curricula as required readings among several high schools and colleges.